doug-moen/openscad2/rfc/Functions.md

 scale(10) % cube(1)
 ```
 because this is confused with the modulus operator.
+This caveat only applies to expressions, where module call syntax was not previously supported.
+Statement syntax is still fully backward compatible: the `<<` operator is the only binary operator
+supported at the statement level.

 ## User Defined Modules
 At this point, we have shown that modules are a special case of functions.